Close Menu

 Therefore, SSD benefits are not welfare.
 When you work and pay taxes, the SSA puts aside benefits for you.
 They do this in case you experience a physical or mental condition that prevents you from working.

 Your benefits are tied to the day you apply.
-SSD benefits have a five month waiting period before benefits begin.
+SSDI benefits have a five month waiting period before benefits begin.
 The six month waiting period applies to everyone.
-And, it doesn’t start until you file your SSD application.
+And, it doesn’t start until you file your SSDI application.
 SSI benefits, on the other hand, don’t begin until the date of your application.

 Past due SSD benefits can pay out one year prior to the date of application.
 You can receive past due benefits, as long as you were not working due to your medical condition.
 However, if you file for SSI benefits, then SSI benefits begin on the day you apply.
 This is true even if your severe medical condition began prior to that date.
 Therefore, every day you wait to apply is a day you are losing SSDI and SSI benefits.